-You can get married at any licensed, approved or registered building in England and Wales - but the Notice of Marriage must be given in the district where you both live, at least 30 days before the ceremony date.
-Please note, the Notice of Marriage can only be given by appointment.
+You can get married at any licenced, approved or registered building in England and Wales but the Notice of Marriage must be given in the district where you both live at least 30 days before the ceremony date.
+Please note: the Notice of Marriage can only be given by appointment.

 Civil marriage ceremony

-Your civil marriage can be conducted at our Register Office in Wellington, or at one of our approved venues (licensed).
+Your civil marriage can be conducted at our Register Office in Wellington, or at one of our approved, licenced venues.

-If you are interested in using our Register Office, take a look at our photo gallery - showing our bespoke design ceremonies section with seating for up to 60 guests.
-You can also take a virtual tour of our office.
-The Register Office is available Monday to Saturday.
+If you are interested in using our Register Office, view our photo gallery - which shows our bespoke-designed ceremonies section with seating for up to 60 guests.
+You can also view a virtual tour of the Register Office, which is available Monday to Saturday.

-Please also view a list of our approved venues to find alternative locations within the borough at which our staff can attend to perform your ceremony.
+Please also view a list of our approved venues to discover alternative locations within the borough at which our staff can attend to perform your ceremony.
 Ceremonies can be performed at our approved venues on any day of the week, including Sundays and Bank Holidays.
-Be mindful that if you have a ceremony at an approved licensed venue, you must use a Civil Registrar from the Register Office to ensure that your ceremony is legal.
+Be mindful that if you have a ceremony at an approved, licenced venue, you must use a Civil Registrar from the Register Office to ensure that your ceremony is legal.

 Throughout every step of your journey, we will offer you advice and guidance on how to make your special day a perfect and memorable occasion, personalised to your liking.